J-Dattani/Pawsitive_Care/README.md

-ki# Dog Care and Wellness Website
+# Dog Care and Wellness Website

 Welcome to our Dog Care and Wellness project repository!
 This website was developed during **webHorizon**, a two-day coding event where we embraced the challenge of creating a platform dedicated to dog care and wellness.